-The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our other NEOs, and the Company's cumulative TSR over the three most recently completed fiscal years.
+The following chart sets forth the relationship between Compensation Actually Paid to our PEO, the average of Compensation Actually Paid to our Non-PEO NEOs, and the cumulative TSR over the four most recently completed fiscal years for the Company and the Peer Group TSR.

-Description of Relationship Between PEO and Other NEO Compensation Actually Paid and Net Income
+Description of Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Net Income

-The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our other NEOs, and our net income during the three most recently completed fiscal years.
+The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our Non-PEO NEOs, and our net income during the four most recently completed fiscal years.

-Description of Relationship Between PEO and Other NEO Compensation Actually Paid and Adjusted EBITDA
+Description of Relationship Between PEO and Non-PEO NEO Compensation Actually Paid and Adjusted EBITDA

-The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our other NEOs, and our Adjusted EBITDA during the three most recently completed fiscal years.
+The following chart sets forth the relationship between Compensation Actually Paid to our PEOs, the average of Compensation Actually Paid to our Non-PEO NEOs, and our Adjusted EBITDA during the four most recently completed fiscal years.
 This non-GAAP measure is defined and reconciled to the nearest GAAP measure in Appendix B.